Hausdorff Reductions and the Exponential Hierarchies: Hard Problems

 \subsubsection{Preliminaries on QBSFs}

 Quantified Boolean Second-order Formulas~(QBSFs)~\cite{Luck2016-techrep}, or Second-Order Quantified Boolean Formulas~(SOQBFs)~\cite{Jiang2023}, are defined starting from usual quantified Boolean propositional formulas by adding the possibility to quantify also Boolean function variables.
-We here focus on \emph{prenex simple} formulas, i.e., formulas in which all the quantifiers appear at the beginning (prenex), and no function can appear as an argument of another function (simple)~\cite{Luck2021}.
-The formulas that we will deal with are hence QBSFs of the form:
+We here focus on \emph{prenex simple} formulas, which are formulas whose quantifiers appear at the beginning, i.e., prenex, and no (proper) function appear as argument of another function, i.e., simple~\cite{Luck2021}.
+The formulas that we deal with are hence \QBSFs of the form:

-where, $\VarSet{f}^i$, for all $i$, and $\VarSet{g}$, are tuples of distinct Boolean \emph{function} variables, $\VarSet{x}^j$, for all $j$, and $\VarSet{y}$, are tuples of distinct Boolean \emph{propositional} variables, $\SOQ_1,\dots,\SOQ_n \in \set{\exists,\forall}$ are $n \geq 0$ alternating second-order quantifiers, and $\FOQ_1,\dots,\FOQ_m \in \set{\exists,\forall}$ are $m \geq 0$ alternating first-order quantifiers; the function and propositional variables $\VarSet{g}$ and $\VarSet{y}$ are said \defin{free} as they are not bound by quantifiers.
-The quantifier part of the formula is called the \defin{prefix} of $\Phi$, whereas $\phi$ is a quantifier\nbdash-free Boolean formula, called the \defin{matrix} of $\Phi$.
-In the formula $\phi$, the usual Boolean connectives link the following elements: \begin{itemize}[nosep] \item Boolean values $1$ and $0$ for $\valtrue$ and $\valfalse$, respectively; \item \defin{literals}, which are positive or negated occurrences of \begin{itemize}[nosep] \item Boolean propositional variables; or \item expressions of the form $f(z_1,\dots,z_a)$, where $f$ is a Boolean function variable of arity $a$, and $z_1,\dots,z_a$ are Boolean propositional variables; \end{itemize} \item subformulas obtained by linking via Boolean connectives the elements above. \end{itemize} In what follows, by Boolean formulas we will mean formulas over Boolean propositions \emph{and} functions, unless otherwise specified.
-Below, we show an example of a prenex simple QBSF, where the function $h$ and the proposition $z$ are free variables:
+where: $\VarSet{f}^i$, for all $i$, and $\VarSet{g}$ are tuples of distinct Boolean \emph{function} variables; $\VarSet{x}^j$, for all $j$, and $\VarSet{y}$ are tuples of distinct Boolean \emph{propositional} variables; \footnote{In some works, see, e.g., \cite{Luck2016-techrep,Luck2021}, \emph{all} Boolean variables in \QBSFs are \emph{function} variables, where function variables of arity~$0$ are called \emph{propositional} variables, and the others are called (proper) function variables.} $\SOQ_1,\dots,\SOQ_n \in \set{\exists,\forall}$ are $n \geq 0$ alternating \emph{second}\nbdash-order quantifiers; and $\FOQ_1,\dots,\FOQ_m \in \set{\exists,\forall}$ are $m \geq 0$ alternating \emph{first}\nbdash-order quantifiers.
+The function and propositional variables in $\VarSet{g}$ and in $\VarSet{y}$ are \defin{free} as they are not bound by quantifiers.
+The quantifier part of $\Phi$ is the \defin{prefix} of $\Phi$, and the quantifier\nbdash-free formula $\phi$ is the \defin{matrix} of $\Phi$.
+In $\phi$, the usual Boolean connectives link the following elements: \begin{itemize}[nosep] \item Boolean values $1$ and $0$ for $\valtrue$ and $\valfalse$, respectively; \item \defin{literals}, which are positive or negated occurrences of \begin{itemize}[nosep] \item Boolean propositional variables; or \item expressions of the form $f(z_1,\dots,z_a)$, where $f$ is a Boolean function variable of arity $a$, and $z_1,\dots,z_a$ are Boolean values or Boolean propositional variables (or function variables of arity~$0$); \end{itemize} \item subformulas obtained by linking via Boolean connectives the elements above. \end{itemize} \emph{Henceforth, by Boolean formulas we mean formulas over Boolean propositions \emph{and} functions, unless stated otherwise.} An example of a prenex simple \QBSF, where the function $h$ and the proposition $z$ are free variables,~is: